awsdocs/amazon-route53-docs/doc_source/RoutingToS3Bucket.md

-# Routing Traffic to a Website that Is Hosted in an Amazon S3 Bucket<a name="RoutingToS3Bucket"></a>
+# Routing traffic to a website that is hosted in an Amazon S3 bucket<a name="RoutingToS3Bucket"></a>

 Amazon Simple Storage Service \(Amazon S3\) provides secure, durable, highly scalable [cloud storage](https://aws.amazon.com/what-is-cloud-storage/)\.
 You can configure an S3 bucket to host a static website that can include web pages and client\-side scripts\. \(S3 doesn't support server\-side scripting\.\)